Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: The Proposed Benchmark: VIPER

 \subsection{Data Collection}

-Each sample in our dataset is formulated as a quadruple $\{i, p, c, g\}$, where $i$ represents the input image, $p$ denotes the task prompt, $c$ encapsulates the process constraints, and $r$ serves as the ground-truth reference (text, images, or videos).
+Each sample in our dataset is formulated as a quadruple $\{i, p, C, g\}$, where $i$ represents the input image, $p$ denotes the task prompt, $C$ encapsulates the process constraints, and $g$ serves as the ground-truth reference (text, images, or videos).
+In total, we collect 309 items, detailed statistics are presented in Appendix~\ref{app:statistics}.